Continual Learning with Vision-Language Models via Semantic-Geometry Preservation: Introduction

 Despite this promise, CL upon pretrained VLMs remains highly challenging.
 Early studies often adopt conservative strategies by attaching task-specific or class-specific components to an otherwise frozen VLM backbone \cite{zhang2024continual,zhou2025external,huang2025class,zhou2025learning}.
 These methods implicitly treat inter-task knowledge as primarily interfering, favoring isolation over transfer.
 However, such an assumption does not fully align with the general-purpose cross-modal structure learned by VLM pretraining.
 More recent efforts have shown progress by directly updating the VLM itself through parameter-efficient or structured adaptation schemes \cite{zhang2024overcoming,zhang2023slca,yu2024boosting}.
 Nevertheless, these approaches are largely general continual adaptation techniques and lack targeted modeling of cross-modal stability and knowledge transfer mechanisms.
 Another line of work begins to explicitly exploit the cross-modal priors of VLMs.
 In particular, these works exploit the rich representational capacity of the text modality (e.g., attributes, concepts, and semantic hierarchies) to facilitate anti-forgetting continual learning \cite{he2025desclip,yu2025language,hu2025hierarchical}.
 Yet, these methods still provide limited attention to \emph{preserving the established cross-modal geometry under the exemplar-free constraint}.

-Recent studies have observed that abrupt representation variation induced by incremental updates can impair the cross-modal geometry of VLMs \cite{suzuki2025dive,huang2025mind,zheng2023preventing}.
-However, existing solutions are often conservative (e.g., early stopping or regularization with reference data \cite{changpinyo2021conceptual,deng2009imagenet}), and they struggle to precisely constrain the regions that are most susceptible to geometry distortion.
-Our key observation is that when a VLM is adapted with new-task supervision, harmful drift does not occur uniformly in the embedding space.
-Instead, it tends to concentrate around the old-new semantic interface, where incoming samples share visual patterns with previously learned concepts and these shared visual patterns are therefore prone to being re-explained by newly introduced textual semantics.
-As illustrated in Fig.~\ref{fig:intro-ab}(a), during new-task learning, once these shared patterns are pulled toward new semantics, the established visual-text alignment inherited from old tasks can be disrupted and lead to pronounced forgetting.
-To quantify how severely the established cross-modal geometry is perturbed, we measure the cross-modal distributional shift after an incremental-task update as a proxy of geometric distortion, using the Jensen-Shannon divergence (JSD) \cite{lin1991divergence} between the pre- and post-update similarity distributions.
-Fig.~\ref{fig:intro-exp}(a) shows a markedly amplified shift near the semantic interface, indicating that cross-modal geometry distortion is primarily triggered by boundary neighborhoods rather than the core regions of old semantics.
-Therefore, the key is to \emph{protect these vulnerable regions of cross-modal geometry, especially without old data.}
+Recent studies have observed that abrupt representation variation induced by incremental updates can impair the cross-modal geometry of VLMs~\cite{suzuki2025dive,huang2025mind,zheng2023preventing}.
+However, existing solutions are often conservative, such as early stopping or regularization with reference data~\cite{changpinyo2021conceptual,deng2009imagenet}, and they struggle to precisely constrain the regions that are most susceptible to geometry distortion.
+Our key observation is that harmful drift does not occur uniformly in the embedding space.
+Instead, it tends to concentrate around the old-new semantic interface, where shared visual patterns are prone to being re-explained by newly introduced textual semantics.
+As illustrated in Fig.~\ref{fig:intro-ab}(a), once these shared patterns are pulled toward new semantics, the established visual-text alignment inherited from old tasks can be disrupted and lead to pronounced forgetting.

+To examine this phenomenon more systematically, we measure the cross-modal distributional shift after incremental adaptation using the Jensen-Shannon divergence (JSD)~\cite{lin1991divergence} between the pre-update and post-update similarity distributions.
+As shown in Fig.~\ref{fig:intro-exp}, across multiple datasets, backbones, and representative cross-modal-regularization CL methods, e.g., ZSCL~\cite{zheng2023preventing} and SGCL~\cite{yu2024exploiting}, the JSD drift consistently becomes larger as old samples move farther away from their ground-truth old-class text embeddings, i.e., from old-class semantic cores toward semantic boundaries.
+This indicates that boundary-region drift is a general phenomenon rather than a single-case observation.
+Moreover, existing cross-modal regularization methods alleviate the drift to some extent but still exhibit amplified shifts in high-\(d_{\mathrm{old}}\) regions, while our method consistently reduces such boundary drift.